“Try not to become a man of success, but rather try to become a man of value.”

 I’ll tell you a story to illustrate where actions devoid of meaningful purpose often originate.
 I was at a grocery store one day and I heard a small boy (about 5 years old) ask his mom, “Why can’t we park in that spot?”
 He was pointing to a handicapped space.
 She replied, “See that sign.
 It says we have to pay $200 if we park there.
 A policeman will come and we’ll be in big trouble.”
 This is one approach to explain why not everyone can park in a handicapped space, but the focus of this mom is on arbitrarily complying with a rule and using fear as a motivator.
 She did not offer other, more inspiring and fulfilling reasons why nor offer a meaningful purpose in what we are causing as a community.

 Each of us might ask: Do we want citizens to maintain order and create policies based on fear of consequences to ourselves or in order to create caring and supportive community?
 Which purpose is more fulfilling for this child and everyone in his circle of influence, now and later?

 If Adler is correct in asserting that our deepest needs are to feel connected, lovable, empowered and contributing, what happens when our natural desire to be caring is not fostered?
 We become apathetic, self-centered and reactive.
 We self-protect.
 The quickest route to happiness is making intentional choices aligned with the best in us.
 When we use our personal power in considerate ways that cause others good and take actions in alignment with social interest and personal responsibility, it is then we are most free, helpful and fulfilled.

-As published nationally in Women’s Journals August 2014
+As published nationally in my column Emotional Intelligence in The Women’s Journals, August 2014